Pure Planet Tart Cherry Concentrate

 Researchers at Brunswick Laboratories (Wareham, MA) verified the presence of natural antioxidants present in Montmorency tart cherries, the leading U.S. tart cherry variety.
 Lead researcher Boxin Ou, Ph.D., also confirmed the presence of substantial quantities of melatonin.
 He also identified two important flavonoids—isoqueritrin and queritrin—and documented the presence of ellagic acid in cherries.

 Ellagic acid is a naturally occurring plant phenolic known to be a potent anti-carcinogenic/anti-mutagenic compound.
-Clinical tests conducted at the Hollings Cancer Institute at the Medical University of Southern Carolina (MUSC) show that ellagic acid may be the most potent way to prevent cancer.
-It also may inhibit the growth of cancer cells and arrest the growth of cancer in subjects with a genetic predisposition for the disease.
+Clinical tests conducted at the Hollings Cancer Institute at the Medical University of Southern Carolina (MUSC) show that ellagic acid may be the most potent way to prevent chronic disease.
+It also may inhibit the growth of abnormal cells.

 The flavonoids isqueritrin and queritrin act as antioxidants, as do the anthocyanins.
 They work to eliminate byproducts of oxidative stress and thereby slow the aging process.